JetsonHacksNano/buildOpenCV/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; -h | --help        Print help</blockquote>

 ## Build Parameters
 OpenCV is a very rich environment, with many different options available.
-Check the script to make sure that the options you need are included.
-By default, the major options selected:
+Check the script to make sure that the options you need are included/excluded.
+By default, the buildOpenCV.sh script selects these major options:

 * CUDA on
 * GStreamer